scipp/scipp/docs/reference/developer/getting-started.rst

   mkdir install
   cd build

 If you are running on Windows, you need to use a visual studio developer command prompt for the following steps.
-This can be opened manually from the start menu, or programatically by calling the appropriate vcvars script, for example:
+This can be opened manually from the start menu, or programmatically by calling the appropriate vcvars script, for example:

 .. code-block:: bash